Back to overview Registration for this course is closed

 Lisa Ansems (LEI), Jessie Pool (LEI)

 This workshop aims to familiarize students with qualitative research.
 It is suitable for both PhDs in the earlier years of their project (if they consider conducting qualitative research as part of their PhD) and for PhDs in the later years of their project (if they consider conducting qualitative research after their PhD).
+The main focus of the course will be on qualitative interviews, but other qualitative methods (focus groups, document analysis) will be discussed as well.

 Taking the qualitative research cycle as its point of departure, the workshop focuses on enhancing students’ knowledge of (a) developing research questions and research aims that require a qualitative research design, (b) collecting qualitative data, (c) analyzing qualitative data, and (d) writing a qualitative research report.
 Students will also learn about reliability and validity, ethical matters, and research planning in qualitative projects.
-These issues will mostly be addressed by taking qualitative interviews as a methodological point of departure, which are an often-used method in qualitative research.
-However, other qualitative methods will be briefly discussed as well, and much of the knowledge that the course provides is equally relevant to these other qualitative methods.

 Because KLI students have different levels of experience with conducting qualitative research, the course is split up in two days.
 Day 1 focuses on the basics of qualitative research and designing a qualitative study, whereas Day 2 focuses on in-depth knowledge of data collection and data analysis and practicing with these phases of a qualitative project.
 Depending on their needs and interests, students can choose to participate in one of those days or both.